Looking for a Semi Commercial Mortgage?

 We specialise in Semi Commercial or Mixed Use Property Finance in the UK whether you are looking to purchase or refinance.

-Whole of market – We can compare most UK lenders who are prepared to provide semi commercial mortgages.
+Whole of the market brokers – We can compare most UK lenders who are prepared to provide semi-commercial mortgages.

-75% Loan to Value – We can source semi commercial mortgages up to 70% of the property value (in some cases this can be higher).
+75% Loan to Value – We can source semi-commercial mortgages up to 75% of the property value (in some cases this can be higher).

 Finance within a short period of time – We can secure the funding you need swiftly.